Hannette Staack: Biography

 Hannette Quadros Staack was born on 7 February 1979 in São Luís do Maranhão, northern Brazil at the age of two her family moved to Rio de Janeiro.
 Staack began training jiu-jitsu when she was 18, five years later in 2002, she won her first world championship.
+Staack competed in the first women's divisions at the ADCC World Championships on May 27 and 28, 2005.
+She lost to Juliana Borges in the opening round of the over 60kg division.

 Together with her professor and business partner Andre "Negão" Terencio she founded Brazil 021 School of Jiu-Jitsu.

 In October 2022, Staack made her professional MMA debut in Rio de Janeiro submitting her opponent in under three minutes.